biancaglez/MATH218/syllabus.md

 #### 1) Textbook

-There is no textbook to purchase; as much as possible, we will rely on open-source and freely available materials on the web.
+An Introduction to Statistical Learning with Applications in R (ISLR) by James, Witten, Hastie, and Tibshirani.
+A PDF of the text can be found on the book's
+<a target="_blank" class="page-link" href="http://www-bcf.usc.edu/~gareth/ISL/">homepage</a>.

 #### 2) Computing and Software